 The participants in the conference unanimously agreed that the ideas that emerged and the solutions adopted in the 19th and 20th centuries are no longer appropriate in the digital age, and are no longer able to deal with the questions of the present and the challenges of the future, and that Arab societies should criticize the prevailing traditional thought, and work harder in Awareness and awakening, and the adoption of a culture of development and change, in order to free thought from the obstacles that restrict it, and provide it with creative vitality.

 Speech of the Council of Arab Economic Unity at the conference

 A high-level delegation from the Council of Arab Economic Unity, headed by His Excellency Dr. Eng.
-Ali Muhammad Al-Khoury, Advisor to the Council of Arab Economic Unity and President of the Arab Federation for Digital Economy, also participated.
-Presented by His Excellency Dr. Al-Khoury working paper entitled: “Technological development and the necessity of working with common agendas to confront the economic, social and security threats in the Arab region,” in which he called for adopting goals and implementing initiatives jointly in the Arab region, and the need for investment plans to go towards building knowledge, social and economic components.
+Ali Mohamed Al-Khouri, Advisor to the Council of Arab Economic Unity and President of the Arab Federation for Digital Economy, also participated.
+Presented by His Excellency Dr. Al-Khouri working paper entitled: “Technological development and the necessity of working with common agendas to confront the economic, social and security threats in the Arab region,” in which he called for adopting goals and implementing initiatives jointly in the Arab region, and the need for investment plans to go towards building knowledge, social and economic components.

 In his speech, H.E.
-Counselor Al-Khoury highlighted three main challenges in the Arab region that require attention from policy and decision makers.
+Counselor Al-Khouri highlighted three main challenges in the Arab region that require attention from policy and decision makers.